swissup/swissup.github.io/m2/extensions/hreflang/configuration.md

 When you need just language as your locale you should use option ***Remove region from locale***.
 You get `en` instead of `en-nz` with this option enabled.

 All config options can be change on store view or website level.
-So you can enbale remove region for one store view and keep it for others.
+So you can enable remove region for one store view and keep it for others.

 #### Next up
 {:.no_toc}